 We assume that the Kac--Moody datum $\Dd$ of $G$ is free and of simply-connected type.
-For example, we can take $G$ as the loop group of a reductive group with simply-connected derived subgroup extended by loop rotations.
+For example, we can take $G$ as the loop group of a simply-connected quasi-simple algebraic group extended by loop rotations.
 Basic results on Kac--Moody groups are recalled in \Cref{sec:kacmoody}.

-In \cref{sec:soergelktheoretichecke}, we define the \emph{$K$-theoretic Hecke category}
+In \Cref{sec:soergelktheoretichecke}, we define the \emph{$K$-theoretic Hecke category}

-as a full subcategory of reduced $K$-motives on Hecke stack $B\bs G/B$ that are `locally constant' along the Bruhat cells $BwB.$ The main goal of \cref{sec:soergelktheoretichecke} is to obtain a `Soergel-theoretic' description of $\HeckeK_{\Dd}$.
+as a full subcategory of reduced $K$-motives on Hecke stack $B\bs G/B$ that are `locally constant' along the Bruhat cells $BwB.$ The main goal of \Cref{sec:soergelktheoretichecke} is to obtain a `Soergel-theoretic' description of $\HeckeK_{\Dd}$.

-Multiplication on $G$ induces two monoidal structure on $\conv$ and $\conv^!$ on $\HeckeK_{\Dd}$ defined via $*$- and $!$-functors, respectively.
-A first important result, see \cref{thm:rigiditykmotivichecke}, is that the monoidal structures are equivalent and $\HeckeK_{\Dd}$ is rigid.
-Here, standard techniques do not apply since $G/B$ is not necessarly smooth and the six functors for $K$-motives only work for representable maps.
+Multiplication on $G$ induces two monoidal structures $\conv$ and $\conv^!$ on $\HeckeK_{\Dd}$ defined via $*$- and $!$-functors, respectively.
+A first important result, see \Cref{thm:rigiditykmotivichecke}, is that the monoidal structures are equivalent and $\HeckeK_{\Dd}$ is rigid.
+Here, standard techniques do not apply since $G/B$ is not necessarily smooth and the six functors for $K$-motives only work for representable maps.
 We circumvent these issues by using results of Boyarchenko--Drinfeld \cite{boyarchenkoDualityFormalismSpirit2013}.